facebookresearch/Ego4d/ego4d/cli/README.md

 have credentials configured then you can skip this step.
 If not, then:

 1. Install the AWS CLI from: https://aws.amazon.com/cli/
-1. Open a command line and type `aws configure --profile ego4d`  (Or default if not other AWS profiles.)
+1. Open a command line and type `aws configure` (Or `aws configure --profile ego4d` if you'd prefer to use a profile and not the default credentials, in which case you'll need to specify `--aws_profile_name` below.)
 1. Leave the default region blank, and enter your AWS access id and secret key when prompted.